Telefonica starts sale of O2 Germany stake

 | MADRID/FRANKFURT

-MADRID/FRANKFURT Telefonica SA started the sale of up to 20 percent of its O2-branded German unit, hoping to raise up to 1.5 billion euros ($2 billion) from a share offering designed to help cut the Spanish group's huge debts.
+MADRID/FRANKFURT Telefonica SA (TEF.MC) started the sale of up to 20 percent of its O2-branded German unit, hoping to raise up to 1.5 billion euros (1 billion pounds) from a share offering designed to help cut the Spanish group's huge debts.

 Announcing the intention to list its shares by the end of the year, Telefonica Deutschland attempted to stoke interest by saying it aims to pay a dividend next year totalling 500 million euros ($647 million) - contrasting with its parent's decision to cancel its payout for 2012.